nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization_guidance.md

 A record of an immunisation may be created as part of a scheduled programme of immunisations such as childhood immunisations, seasonal influenza vaccination or in response to specific circumstances (for example, prior to travel, disease outbreak or occupational risk).

+If a vaccination is recorded as an issued medication, the details of the issued medication are not included in the immunisations response.
+The medication details **MUST** be sent as medication resources (if the consumer requests medications).
+This may be in addition to an immunisation resource for the event of the vaccination administration, depending on how the immunisation event was recorded.

 ## Using the procedure code

 GP clinical systems do not all record the full vaccine product (dm+d code) for an immunisation.